 (Adds futures, updates news items)

-Dec 19 - Britain’s FTSE 100 index is expected to open 14 points higher at 7,555 on Thursday, according to financial bookmakers, with futures down about 0.1% ahead of the cash market open.
+Dec 18 (Reuters) - Britain’s FTSE 100 index is expected to open 2 points lower at 7,524 on Wednesday, according to financial bookmakers, with futures down 0.1% ahead of the cash market open.

 * For more on the factors affecting European stocks, please click on: